-- 1. The Plan of Augmentation decreed in 82CW0017 known as the SRS Augmentation Plan will not be in operation during 2022.
-All the wells associated with the 82CW0017 decree will operate as Subdistrict No. 1 Wells as part of the 2022 ARP. - 2.
-The Plan of Augmentation decreed in 96CW0038 known as the Crites Augmentation Plan will not be in operation during 2022.
+- 1. The Plan of Augmentation decreed in 82CW0017 known as the SRS Augmentation Plan will not be in operation during 2024.
+All the wells associated with the 82CW0017 decree will operate as Subdistrict No. 1 Wells as part of the 2024 ARP. - 2.
+The Plan of Augmentation decreed in 96CW0038 known as the Crites Augmentation Plan will not be in operation during 2024.
 The wells associated with the 96CW0038 decree cannot operate outside of its decreed plan. - 3.
 The Subdistrict accepted a contract from the NPS for wells that lie outside of the Subdistrict No. 1 Response Area, but within the Model Domain.
-Tables showing historical pumping and estimated Net Groundwater Consumptive Use and monthly net stream depletion for the NPS wells were provided for 2021 by the Subdistrict as well as a proposed Sustainability Metric accepted for the NPS wells by DWR.
-The same updated information and documentation is anticipated to be consistent in 2022 however final documentation is still needed. - 4.
+Tables showing historical pumping and estimated Net Groundwater Consumptive Use and projected monthly net stream depletion for the NPS wells were provided for 2024 by the Subdistrict as well as documentation of compliance of the proposed Sustainability Metric accepted for the NPS wells by DWR. - 4.
 The projected pumping is based upon the inventoried Subdistrict Wells, their historical pumping, and CREP fallowing.
 The inventory of wells, after adjustment as described above, is consistent with the information in DWR's databases.
 The historical pumping associated with the Wells is based on diversion records on file with the DWR.
-The method implemented by the Subdistrict to project pumping for the Wells for 2022 is consistent with historical pumping information and streamflow forecast and includes lands fallowed under CREP within the Subdistrict for 2022. - 5.
+The method implemented by the Subdistrict to project pumping for the Wells for 2024 is consistent with historical pumping information and streamflow forecast and includes lands fallowed under CREP and through the Well Purchase Program within the Subdistrict for 2024. - 5.
 The Second Amended PWM requires an estimation of projected recharge using historical information.
 Projected annual recharge credits are based on historical recharge records and the relationship between historical streamflows and recorded historical recharge volumes.
-The historical recharge credit is based on diversion records on file with the DWR and is calculated pursuant to methods approved by the Water Court. - 6.
-Overall, the Subdistrict inputs to the Response Functions produced a calculation of depletions that DWR considers conservative such that the depletions are covered and no injury will occur. - 7.
-Projected stream depletions are calculated based on Response Functions generated from RGDSS Groundwater Model 6P98 runs.
-The Response Functions are based on the RGDSS Model version 6P98, which was approved by the PRT.
-The Subdistrict used the 6P98 Response Functions in determining stream depletions for the Subdistrict.
-The ARP Year depletion schedule is included as an Exhibit to this letter. - 8.
-It is noted that Subdistrict No. 1 has delivered sufficient replacements to streams to remedy injurious depletions for most of the past ARP Years and remedied any underestimation discovered in the Annual Report prior to the start of the next ARP Year.
-The Subdistrict remains in compliance with Rules 3.7, 4.13, 4.26, 5.13, 11.3,
+The historical recharge credit is based on diversion records on file with the DWR and is calculated pursuant to methods approved by the